creuserr/creart/README.md

-# creart
+# CreArt
-🎙️ Lightweight and working API for fetching artists' image artwork
+Lightweight and working API for fetching artists' image artwork, powered by Spotify.